Tuesday 27th August 2019 until Saturday 31st August 2019.

 Midway through the week a day and a half is devoted to working with experts in a trial setting.
-The experts will either be specialist consultant endocrinologists and neurologists (a medical negligence/manslaughter case) or accountants from one of the large accountancy firms and a full day's interpreter xx training, with biligual experts specialising in a chosen language.
-Voice coaching is also available Monday – Thursday.
+The experts will either be specialist consultant endocrinologists and neurologists (a medical negligence/manslaughter case) or accountants from one of the large accountancy firms.
+Voice coaching is also available Tuesday, Wednesday and Thursday.

 Whilst the work on this course is demanding and difficult, firm friendships are made in the context of a supportive collegiate environment.
 Participants will be living and working with some of the great advocates of this generation, whose intentions are to help each participant realise his or her true potential.

 This course is internationally recognised as arguably the best and most intensive advocacy course in the world.
 In recent years, we have been fortunate enough to have participants from the War Crimes Tribunal in The Hague, and faculty and participants from the Scottish Bar, the Florida Bar, the South African Bar, and the Bars of Australia, India, Pakistan and Hong Kong.
 We, and they, all gain immeasurably from this dimension.

 If you wish to attend the 2019 course, please download and complete the application form and return it to Aaron J Dolan, The South Eastern Circuit, Suite 23, 30 St Dunstan's Street, Canterbury, Kent CT2 8HG, or send a copy of the signed originals to: email@example.com .